-Here are five reasons your brand needs PPC advertising this year.
+Here are five reasons your brand needs PPC advertising in the year ahead.

 Your Audience is Waiting

 And they’re more present than ever.
-Internet usage on mobiles has tripled since 2009 and will undoubtedly increase again in 2016, so what’s stopping you being in the palm of consumers’ hands?
+Internet usage on mobiles has more-than tripled since 2013 and will undoubtedly increase again in 2019, so what’s stopping you being in the palm of consumers’ hands?

-60% of worldwide consumers use their mobile device as their primary or exclusive internet source which means they are spending money on the go.
+52% of global website visits are from mobile devices, meaning consumers are spending money on the go.
 PPC gives you an opportunity to reach them with real time relevance when it matters: in the micro-moments that lead up to a sale.

 Smash Your New Year’s Targets

-Not only does it present the best way to get proof of ROI, results are quick too.
+Not only does it present one of the best ways to get proof of ROI, results are often quick too.
 Over half of company marketers see paid search as the most effective way to gauge return on investment.

 PPC campaigns are highly measurable, with tonnes of data showing you exactly where you’re going right and where you’re going wrong.

 Find out which keywords are converting, see exactly how much you’re spending and then use this data to stay on top of your game with constant opportunities for optimisation.
-Unlike the long process of building your online presence organically, if you do it right PPC can transform your brand overnight.
+Unlike the long-term process of building your online presence organically, if you do it right, PPC can increase sales for your brand more or less overnight.